 This year marks the 30th anniversary since the first trademarked Pipistrel products were sold and exported from Yugoslavia to Italy in 1989.
-What began with a success story behind a several-year-long struggle to bend the laws of socialist Yugoslavia so that they would permit the existence of a private aircraft producer has resulted in an internationally acclaimed company that has enriched the world for over 1,500 aircraft.
+What began as a success story behind a several-year-long struggle to bend the laws of socialist Yugoslavia so that they would permit the existence of a private aircraft producer has resulted in an internationally acclaimed company that has enriched the world for over 1,500 aircraft.

 With a history of becoming the first to fly an electric two-seater airplane in 2007 and an electric four-seater in 2011 — which won that year’s NASA Green Flight Challenge — in addition to developing propulsion systems for NASA and Siemens aircraft, Pipistrel was recently chosen by Uber to be their partner in developing electric Vertical Take-Off and Landing (VTOL) vehicles needed to make their urban air mobility project, Uber Elevate, a reality.